Truth Discovery in Sequence Labels from Crowds

 \textbf{Performance comparison of the prediction module ($L_{pred}$).} We further evaluate the performance of the prediction module used in $AggSLC$ compared to the DL\_CL \cite{rodrigues2018deep}.
-DL\_CL is a deep learning method employed on noisy crowdsourced labels that includes a crowd layer and trains the deep neural networks end-to-end using back propagation.
+DL\_CL is a deep learning method employed on noisy crowdsourced labels that includes a crowd layer and trains the deep neural networks end-to-end using backpropagation.
 The results are summarized in Table \ref{table: ablation2}.
 The results of DL\_CL are reproduced through their public repository.
-Comparing with DL\_CL, the model trained using $AggSLC$ achieves better results in terms of F1 scores on both strict and relaxed metrics.
-It shows that although the machine learning model trained in $AggSLC$ uses smaller training data, it can still produce a good prediction model since the training data is of lower noise level.
+Compared with DL\_CL, the model trained using $AggSLC$ achieves better F1 scores on both strict and relaxed metrics.
+It shows that although the machine learning model trained in $AggSLC$ uses smaller training data, it can still produce a good prediction model since the training data is of a lower noise level.